 Because you care more than anyone else about how your brand turns out.

-For more on this, see last week’s
+For more on this, see this

 rant post, Why You Shouldn’t Trust Your Brand to Anyone Else.

-Before you begin working on your brand, dig deep and find your motivation.
+Before you begin creating a brand identity for your business, dig deep and find your motivation.
 Ask yourself:

 - What do I want my brand to achieve?